great-expectations/great_expectations/docs/reference/migrating_versions.rst

  - InMemoryBatchKwargs use the key dataset instead of df to be more explicit

 Pre-0.8.x configuration files ``great_expectations.yml`` are not compatible with 0.8.x.
-Run ``great_expectations check-config`` - it will offer to create a new config file.
+Run ``great_expectations project check-config`` - it will offer to create a new config file.
 The new config file will not have any customizations you made, so you will have to copy these from the old file.

 If you run into any issues, please ask for help on `Slack <https://greatexpectations.io/slack>`__.